 3. Randol Mill Park (Arlington)

-Leaving Euless, you're looking at about 10 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Euless, you're looking at about 10 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 1901 W Randol Mill Rd, Arlington, TX 76012

-Good to know: splash pad, playground, ball fields, basketball court, tennis courts, fishing pond, public pool.
+Good to know: splash pad, playground, ball fields, basketball court, tennis courts, fishing pond.

 Parent tip: The seasonal aquatic center has separate paid admission.
 The splash pads at other Arlington parks are free if water is the main goal and you don't want to pay pool prices.